PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="customblockpage"></a> Custom Block Page

-Customizing block page can be done by 2 methods:
+Block pages can be customized with one of the following methods:
 ##### Modifying default block pages
-PerimeterX default block page can be modified by injecting custom css, javascript and logo to page
+The PerimeterX default block page can be modified by injecting custom css, javascript and logo to the block page.

-**default values:** nil
+**Default:** nil

 Example: